Social media policy forbidding term 'Black Lives Matter' prompts Minneapolis ad agency walkout

 After the walkout, Quad agreed to give Periscope editorial independence over its social media posts and promised to release employment data by race and sex.
 Leaders also said they would undergo diversity training and planned to increase the number of people of color hired throughout the company.

-Quad CEO Joel Quadruacci apologized to Periscope employees and clients in a statement.
-He said the company was “slow to communicate” its commitment to ending systemic racism.
+Quad CEO Joel Quadracci apologized to Periscope employees and clients in a statement.
+He said the company was "slow to communicate" its commitment to ending systemic racism.

 "Our integrated marketing agency Periscope in Minneapolis has witnessed firsthand the nation's reawakening to persistent, systemic racism," he said.
 "In recent days, our Periscope colleagues have made it clear that we, as a company, failed to act with the urgency, transparency and sensitivity required on this important social issue, and we agree.
 Quad can and will do better."